wazuh/wazuh-documentation/source/user-manual/kibana-app/wazuh-rbac.rst

 As indicated in the scheme, an authorization context can either be created or obtained by some means.
 To illustrate this, we will work on a use case where there will be an environment with ten agents.

 These agents are divided into two different groups.
 On one side, the agents 001, 002, 003, 004, 005, and 006 belong to the Framework group.
 On the other side, the agents 006, 007, 008, 009, and 010 belong to the group US-WEST.
-You can see in the picture below the current state of this environment:
+You can see in the picture below the current state of this environment.

 .. thumbnail:: ../../images/kibana-app/0.1.overview_framework_group.png
     :title: Keys